jamesanderson9182/MorseCode/README.md

 # Morse Code Translator
-##Tidied version of code started at a Careers Fair in Queen's University set by a company from Lurgan called GCD
+##Tidied version of code started at a Careers Fair in Queen's University

 Pass in a .txt file into the method in the main method or use the example.